mwender/donation-manager/README.md

 2. Save out the template as HTML to `lib/html/`.
 3. Copy the template over to `lib/templates/` and replace the `.html` extension with `.hbs`.

+__12/09/2020 - Version 2.0.3__
+- BUGFIX: In the Transportation Department admin listing: Correctly showing when a Transportation Department does not have a parent Organization assigned.

 __07/02/2020 - Version 2.0.2__

 - BUGFIX: Checking if variable is an array before performing `count()`.